arijitdeb1/System-Design/Fundamentals/Database.md

   - [How key value data store scales using consistent hashing?]()

+### ** `Column-Oriented Database` **
+- Amazon Redshift, Google BigQuery
+- Store data in columns rather than rows i.e all values of a single column across rows would be stored together.
+- Optimized for read-heavy workloads that involve large volumes of data especially when queries involve aggregations, filtering and analytical operations on columns.
+- Higher compression rates compared to row-based databases because similar data types are stored together
+- Designed to scale horizontally, handling large volumes of data across distributed systems.
+- Columnar databases are ideal for data warehousing environments where large volumes of historical data are stored and analyzed.
+- Columnar databases can be beneficial in ETL (Extract, Transform, Load) processes.

 ### **`Wide Column Store`**
 - Cassandra, Hbase
 - Distributed, scalable
 - Used for time series data, IOT, sensor data
 - Schemaless, without joins
-- Write heavy workloads,
-  * it uses LSM(Log Structured Merge) tree for write operations which buffers writes in memory and periodically flushes to disk making writes faster.
+- Write heavy workloads, it uses LSM(Log Structured Merge) tree for write operations which buffers writes in memory and periodically flushes to disk making writes faster.
-  * Read operations are slower compared to write operations as data is stored in multiple column families or partitions.
+- Cassandra organizes data into rows and columns, but each row can have a different set of columns.
+- In Cassandra's internal storage, all the columns for a single row are stored together on disk.
+This is different from true columnar databases where all values of a single column across rows would be stored together.
 - Use cases -
   - [How Netflix uses Cassandra to scale](https://netflixtechblog.com/scaling-time-series-data-storage-part-i-ec2b6d44ba39)
   - [How Cassandra is used for time series data?]()
   - [How does it provide better compression?]()
   - [Why column oriented storage is more suitable for analytical scenarios]()

 ### **`Document Store`**
 - Mongodb, Couchdb, Dynamodb